 Sabrina McMann, Head of Pre-Prep, will be central in shaping the future of this very exciting project for Moulsford.
 Both Sabrina and the Moulsford team will ensure that the interior design includes everything required for the provision of an outstanding learning space and education.
 (You can check out a virtual tour of the new building and get further details here.)

 The mums I spoke to are extremely pro Moulsford and like the head and the changes he continues to implement.
 Music and drama provision have improved though sport is still the standard bearer.
 That said, previous moans about lack of involvement for lower teams down the pecking order have largely gone with a much more inclusive ‘sport for all’ philosophy.
 The introduction of a new school uniform over the last term has rankled some parents, mostly on a hassle and cost basis, though the kids I met love it – apparently, it’s way more warm and comfortable!

 THE MUDDY VERDICT

 Good for: Boys with energy to burn, who thrive on an outdoorsy, idyllic Swallows & Amazons-style school.
-Sporty kids will love it here, but the head is eager to promote an all-rounder ethos so expect big things of the arts too.
-Discipline is strong so a good option for anyone whose little darling is showing signs of dissent.
+Sporty kids will love it here, but the head is eager to promote an all-rounder ethos and the arts are far from ignored here.
+Discipline is strong and manners are drilled in with military precision – the boys I met were incredibly polite and assured.

 Dare to disagree?
 Don’t take my word for it!
-Have a look for yourself at the Open Day on Fri 8 Feb 2019, or book an individual tour with the Headmaster during term-time throughout the year.
+Have a look for yourself at the next Open Days on Fri 24 and Sat 25 Sept 2021.
+Book here.

 Moulsford School, Moulsford-on-Thames, Oxfordshire, OX10 9HR.
 Tel: 01491 651438. moulsford.com